Large-Momentum Effective Theory

 where

-with $Z^g_V$ and $Z^g_{\bar{V}}$ being the renormalization constants for the vertex involving one gluon and one ``heavy quark'' field.
-The wavefunction renormalization constant for the auxiliary ``heavy quark'', $Z^g_Q$, is different from the quark case because it is in the adjoint representation.
+with $Z^g_V$ and $Z^g_{\bar{V}}$ being the renormalization constants for the vertex involving one gluon and one ``heavy quark'' fields.
+The wavefunction renormalization constant for the auxiliary ``heavy quark'', $Z^g_Q$, is different from the quark case as it is in the adjoint representation.

-In addition, since $J_{B}^{n_z\mu}$ and $J_{B}^{n_t\mu}$ do not mix with ``heavy-to-light'' quark currents due to the mismatch of quantum numbers, it implies that the nonlocal gluon Wilson-line operator does not have divergent mixing with the singlet quark one under renormalization.
+In addition, since $J_{B}^{n_z\mu}$ and $J_{B}^{n_t\mu}$ do not mix with ``heavy-to-light'' quark currents due to the mismatch of quantum numbers, it implies that the nonlocal gluon Wilson-line operator does not mix with the singlet quark one under renormalization.

 For the polarized gluon quasi-PDF, its definition is the same as \eq{quasigluon}, except that the gluon Wilson-line operator becomes